akeneo/onboarder-helpcenter/content/md/retailer-onboarder/define-suppliers-scope/define-product-supplier.md

 When the Onboarder bundle is installed on the PIM, 2 new attributes are automatically added on the Onboarder channel to all your families: `Supplier` and `Supplier reference` .
 By assigning a supplier to a product and defining the product supplier reference, this product will automatically be sent to the relevant Onboarder Supplier.

 :::info
-You can link a product to a single supplier.
+You can link a product to only one supplier.
 :::

 :::info